stevenrichter16/GuessMyWord/ReplayVisualizationPlan.md

 - Toggle for "Auto-play" vs. manual scrubbing.
 - Option to export a GIF of the replay for sharing.
 - Debug overlay showing exact score deltas for QA testing.

+## Decisions / assumptions (open questions answered)
+- **Turns shown**: All 20 turns; timing compressed to ~0.4–0.5s per card for a ~10–12s total.
+- **Data source**: Each turn logs `TurnSnapshot { turn, question, answer, topAnimalsPre: [(name, score)], topAnimalsPost: [(name, score)], timestamp }` in the view model immediately after `answerCurrentQuestion`.
+Scores use the existing ranking/weights normalized 0–100 per turn.
+- **Confidence delta**: For the leader, delta = postScore - preScore; show arrow up/down/flat and bar length change.
+For top-3 strip, animate bar length changes from pre to post.
+- **Icons**: Use the bundled animal PNGs when present; fallback to an SF Symbol (e.g., `pawprint.circle`) if missing.
+Keep one style per card; no mixed sets on the same row.
+- **Reduce motion**: If reduce-motion is on, disable autoplay and animations; show a static, scrollable list with a manual “Next/Prev” stepper.
+- **Controls**: Play/Pause button, close button, and a scrub bar (tap to jump, drag to scrub) with generous hit targets.
+ProgressView shows overall replay progress.
+- **Missing data**: If snapshots are incomplete or empty, hide the replay entry point and show a brief message (“Replay unavailable for this game”) instead of a broken view.